The signs of labor can be confusing. The early signs of labor approaching can give you an idea for what’s to come — sometimes even a little diarrhea.

 - Your bowels will clear.
 You might feel a little nauseated, and you will clear out the other way too.
 Yay!
 Make friends with the toilet.
 I often find it my most comfortable spot in early labor.

 - You might lose your mucus plug.
 Or, you lost it a few weeks ago.
-Just because you lose your mucous plug doesn’t mean you ARE in labor.
+Just because you lose your mucus plug doesn’t mean you ARE in labor.
 It’s just a sign it will happen sometime in the next month.
 Please, don’t be the woman who brings it to me at the hospital.
 Please.

 - Labor usually starts in one area of your torso.
 Most often we hear it’s in the woman’s back, but sometimes it’s the belly.
 Then, as labor progresses the pains extend all the way around your mid-section.